IBM/ibm-streams-with-python-api/README.md

 1. User runs Jupyter Notebook in IBM Cloud Pak for Data
 1. Clickstream data is inserted into streaming app
-1. Streaming app is run in IBM Streams service
+1. Streaming app using the `streamsx` Python API is executed in the IBM Streams service
 1. User accesses IBM Streams service job to view events

 ## Incuded components